IbrahimShafiq4/SQL-Mastery-Beginner-Intermediate-Advanced/02 - intermediate/04 - conditions/conditions.md

 * The `WHERE` clause is one of the **most important** parts of SQL.
 * Almost every SELECT, UPDATE, or DELETE query relies on it.
 * Mastering these operators will make you accurate and efficient with data filtering.

-If you'd like, I can also create:

-* Practice exercises + answer key
-* A PDF version of this file
-* A visual cheat sheet
-* Code examples folder (`where-operators.sql`)